nelbin4/Ni-Profile/README.md

 ### Installation

+1. Extract NI zip file.
+Place it anywhere.
+You can put it in you desktop.
-1. Place the downloaded `.enc` script into the `Ni Folder\Addons\Rotations\[Class]` directory.
+2. Place the downloaded `.enc` profile into the `Ni Folder\Addons\Rotations\[Class]` directory.
-2. Launch the NI Program.
+3. Launch the NI Program.
 Uncheck all options except for WoTLK, then select the `wow.exe` file and click "Launch."
-3. Log in to your character of the specified class.
+4. Log in to your character of the specified class.

 ### Usage